 This beloved rice dish taste amazingly authentic even though it’s made with cauliflower rice instead of white rice.
 Nobody will ever guess it’s not white rice.
 The entire family will love it, even your kids!
-Each 1 cup serving has 115 calories 6 grams of fat and only 2 Weight Watchers SmartPoints.
+Each 1 cup serving has 115 calories 6 grams of fat and just 1 Weight Watchers Freestyle SmartPoints.
 It’s vegetarian, paleo, gluten-free, dairy-free and so yummy!
 Makes a fabulous side dish or meatless, main course meal.

 Prep Time: 15 minutes